 This latest tax cut package comes on the heels of a report by the Institute for Policy Studies — a Washington-based think tank — that found the three wealthiest Americans (Microsoft founder Bill Gates, Berkshire Hathaway CEO Warren Buffett, and Amazon founder Jeff Bezos) have more wealth to their name than the poorest 150 million Americans combined.
 Bezos alone saw his net worth briefly surpass $100 billion following Black Friday — a day in which Americans are expected and encouraged to engage in rampant consumerism.

 The tax cuts for the wealthy are also a stark departure from data compiled by the most recent United States Census, which found that 48 million Americans, including 13 million children, live in households that lack the ability to provide nutritious food on a regular basis.
-And despite the largesse of America’s wealthy families, a leading newspaper of record in the United States found that 93 percent of counties in America never emerged from the crippling recession that plagued the country seven years ago.
+In contrast to the luxury enjoyed by America’s wealthiest families, a leading newspaper of record in the United States found that 93 percent of counties in America never emerged from the crippling recession that plagued the country seven years ago.

 However, there appears to be little political impetus from the voting public for their representatives in the federal government to pass the tax cut legislation.
 Despite the astonishingly low 14 percent approval rating one of the nation’s most respected polling organizations reported American voters had for the bill, lawmakers said the polls had little effect on their decision to support it.